AquaticEcoDynamics/Peel_ARC/README.md

 ## Documentation

-Detailed reports and summary of current linkage program is available in the online book of [Balancing estuarine and societal health in a changing environment](https://aquaticecodynamics.github.io/peel-book/index.html).
+Detailed reports and summary of this linkage program is available in the online book of [Balancing estuarine and societal health in a changing environment](https://aquaticecodynamics.github.io/peel-book/index.html).